BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 - BYU and its opponents have gone over the current 57.5-point total in four of 10 games (40%) this season.

-- Georgia Southern has combined with its opponents to score more than 57.5 points in two games this season.
+- Georgia Southern's games have gone over 57.5 points in two opportunities this season.

-- The two teams combine to score 55.6 points per game, 1.9 less than the over/under in this contest.
+- The two teams combine to average 55.6 points per game, 1.9 less than the total in this contest.

-- This contest's total is 1.6 points above the 55.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 1.6 points above the 55.9 these two squads combine to allow per game this season.

-- The Cougars and their opponents score an average of 56.3 points per game, 1.2 fewer than Saturday's total.
+- The average total in Cougars games this season is 56.3, 1.2 points fewer than Saturday's over/under of 57.5 .

-- The 57.5 total in this game is 3.7 points above the 53.8 average total in Eagles games this season.
+- The 57.5 over/under in this game is 3.7 points above the 53.8 average total in Eagles games this season.

 BYU Stats and Trends

-- BYU has played 10 games, with five wins against the spread.
+- In BYU's 10 games this season, it has five wins against the spread.

 - This season, the Cougars have one against the spread win in two games as a favorite of 20 points or more.

-- BYU has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).
+- BYU has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).

+- The Cougars rack up 33.3 points per game, comparable to the 31.6 per matchup the Eagles give up.

 - Find the latest spread and moneyline odds for BYU at SISportsbook.